 When we manage extremely stressful situations, just with words, it astonishes everyone.
 Because before in anesthesia, when people are very, very stressed, we give them a sedative and the patient stops his fit.
-But [with hypnosis] without injecting anything, to be able to calm people that are almost standing up, ready to leave, it convinces people.
+But [with hypnosis] without

+Anesthesiologists generally noted that they did not try to indiscriminately onboard all surgeons.
+Instead, they focused on surgeons who they felt were more centered on the patient and whose behavior in the OR was compatible with formal hypnosis (e.g., surgeons who did not yell). injecting anything, to be able to calm people that are almost standing up, ready to leave, it convinces people.
 It astonishes them.
-Sometimes, there are patients that wake up and are in an enormous state of stress, that have a panic attack and when I arrive and they tell me "he is in pain, we tried everything but he is still in pain" and just with words, people calm down and in the end aren't in pain anymore, it astonishes them . . . they say "Ah okay she knows how to do something that everyone can't."
+Sometimes, there are patients that wake up and are in an enormous state of stress, that have a panic attack and when I arrive and they tell me "he is in pain, we tried everything but he is still in pain" and just with words, people calm down and in the end aren't in pain anymore, it astonishes them . . . they say "Ah okay she knows how to do something that every-one can't."
 It's more this that convinced people.
 It's like an oil stain [spreading slowly].
 (18)